Štrpci massacre: Massacre

 Djordje Vujovic heard about the abduction from a friend.
 His underage nephew, Senad Djecevic, was among the passengers.
-He travelled straight away to Visegrad, where he arranged a meeting with Milan Lukic, as he suspected he was involved in the action.
+He travelled straight away to Visegrad, where he arranged a meeting with Milan Lukic as he suspected he was involved in the action.
 “I spoke to Milan Lukic.
 Their headquarters were in a former café next to the bridge...
 He denied having anything to do with it, saying it had been done by the Garavi Sokak [another paramilitary unit],’” Vujovic said.

-In December 2014, Koviljka Buzov stated to the Serbian War Crimes Prosecution that her husband Tomo Buzov, former officer of the Yugoslav National Army, was travelling to Podgorica to visit their son, serving in the army.
+In December 2014, Koviljka Buzov stated to the Serbian War Crimes Prosecution that her husband Tomo Buzov, former officer of the Yugoslav People's Army, was travelling to Podgorica to visit their son, serving in the army.
 He informed her that the train was late; only later, her son told her that his father had never arrived.
-She heard of the abduction in Štrpci from the news, the day after.
+She heard of the abduction in Štrpci from the news the day after.

 Again in 2014, Misin Rastoder reported that his father Jusuf Rastoder was travelling from his workplace in Belgrade to Bijelo Polje for his leave.
-Misin did not know that his father was on the train, when he heard about the kidnapping.
+Misin did not know that his father was on the train when he heard about the kidnapping.
 He later received his father's salary from a colleague.
 Jusuf's body was recovered from Lake Perucac.